keepthrifty/keepthrifty.github.io/_posts/2016-07-14-experience-or-stuff.md

 image: /img/mountaintop.jpg
 ---

 One of my favorite small business blogs, [Signal v.
-Noise][signalvnoise], had a [great post today][gruen-transfer] on an getting your business noticed.
+Noise][signalvnoise], had a [great post today][gruen-transfer] on getting your business noticed.
 It referenced a research paper that compared the impact on happiness from spending on experiences to the impact from spending on stuff.

 While a bit technical (_hey, it's a research paper_), it's a really interesting read - you can get the full PDF [here][research-paper-pdf]